Medical Schools · Australia · VIC

 This structure is designed to prepare graduates for medical internship and specialist training pathways in Australia.

-Course length: The Monash Bachelor of Medical Science and Doctor of Medicine (MD) is a full-time program completed over 5–6 years, depending on the entry pathway and approved credit arrangements.
+Course length: The Monash Bachelor of Medical Science and Doctor of Medicine is a full-time program completed over five years for direct (school-leaver) entry.

 The course follows a staged medical curriculum, beginning with pre-clinical training and progressing to full-time clinical placements.

-• Years 3–5 (Clinical): Hospital and community placements with core rotations in medicine, surgery, women’s and children’s health, psychiatry and general practice
+• Years 3B, 4C and 5D (Clinical): hospital and community placements across metropolitan and rural Victoria, with core rotations in medicine, surgery, general practice, women's and children's health, psychiatry, aged care and emergency, plus an elective and a pre-internship year.

 Indicative Course Units